Nik Johnson: Culture and community

-In June, Johnson made sure that all combined authority staff were paid a living wage and started discussions with trade unions.
 In June, Johnson announced a plan to submit a bid for the combined authority to become the UK City of Culture focused on Peterborough, Cambridge and Ely.
 However, he did not make a bid, citing the impact of the COVID-19 pandemic on culture in the region and a lack of time to prepare a good enough bid.

-In July, the combined authority agreed to provide £1,800,000 of new funding to train more than 800 people starting in March 2022.
-In August, he won the support of the combined authority to provide £1,100,000 to a development project in the town of March in order to prevent it losing a government grant of several more millions of pounds.
+In August 2021, he won the support of the combined authority to provide £1.1m to a development project in the town of March in order to prevent it losing a government grant of several more millions of pounds.